rumpelrausch/puudle/README.md

 Organize events and appointments for small, trusted groups.<br>
 Complete with backend (Web service, API, data storage) and web frontend.

+It's a bit like `dudle`, `nuudel`, `kulibri`, `bitpoll` et al, but limited to really small groups.
+Comes with an exceptionally small storage footprint, optimized for lowest hosting costs.

 Runs with almost any `node.js` hosting environment.

 ## Application features